apache/celix/documents/intro/services.md

 ## Registering and un-registering services

-TODO blabla
-Also add note that C struct can be registered in the C++ api.

-TODO explain that all examples use a different name so that they can be used in 1 Celix container.
+TODO which function can be used to register and un-register service. explain async/sync TODO maybe use the sequence diagrams

 ### Example: Register a service in C